Skft2/Practise-Data-Extraction/README.md

 list of companies can be customised by altering 'stock' variable in code

 # Requirements to run project
-1 Python 3 to run the code.
+1. Python 3 to run the code
-2 Python IDE
+2. Python IDE
-3 Google chrome and Chrome Driver
+3. Google chrome and Chrome Driver(Same version of your browser)
-4 Already Installed library selenium and pandas
+4. Already Installed Python libraries Selenium, Pandas
-5 Microsoft Excel
+5. Microsoft Excel

 # NOTE
 code will take approx 3 seconds to extract data for each company listed in 'stock' variable.